hyperledger/aries-rfcs/concepts/0478-coprotocols/README.md

 What we want, instead, is a formal declaration of something a bit like a coprotocol's "function signature."
 It needs to describe the inputs that launch the protocol, and the outputs and/or errors emitted as it finishes.
 It should hide implementation details and remain stable across irrelevant internal changes.

 We need to bind compatible coprotocols to one another using the metadata in these declarations.
-And since coprotocols will have to satisfy a remote party, not just a local one, our binding needs to work well dynamically, and late, and with optional, possibly overlapping plugins providing implementations.
+And since coprotocol discovery may have to satisfy a remote party, not just a local one, our binding needs to work well dynamically, and late, and with optional, possibly overlapping plugins providing implementations.
 This suggests that our declarations must be rich and flexible about binding criteria &mdash; it must be possible to match on something more than just a coprotocol name and/or arg count+type.

 An interesting divergence from the function signature parallel is that we may have to describe inputs and outputs (and errors) at multiple __interaction points__, not just the coprotocol's initial invocation.

 Another subtlety is that protocol interfaces need to be partitioned by role; the experience of a payer and a payee with respect to a payment protocol may be quite different.
 The interface offered by a coprotocol must vary by which role the invoked coprotocol instance embodies.

-Given all these considerations, we choose to describe coprotocol interfaces using a _set_ of function signatures, not just _one_.
-However, we use an function-like notation to make them as terse and intuitive as possible for developers.
+Given all these considerations, we choose to describe coprotocol interfaces using a _set_ of function-like signatures, not just _one_.
+We use a function-like notation to make them as terse and intuitive as possible for developers.

 #### Example